hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

 Optimal Number of Clusters (ONC)

-Optimal Number of Clusters algorithm detects optimal number of K-Means clusters using feature correlation matrix and silhouette scores.
-This implementation is based on 'Detection of False Investment Strategies using Unsupervised Learning Methods' https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3167017
+ONC is an algorithm that will partition N series of correlations into an optimal number of clusters.

 The result of this algorithm is a tupple that contains: